jesselansdown/Gurobify/README.md

 To optimise the model created in the previous step do:
 	GurobiSolveModel(model);

+To add a constraint to the model do:
+	GurobiAddConstraint( model, eqn, sense, rhs);
+where eqn is a list indexed by the variables, with the value at that index in the list representing the coefficient of the variable.
+Sense is either "=", "<" or ">" as a string, recalling that Gurobi does not differentiate between <= and < or >= and >.
+Lastly, rhs is the value on the right hand side of the expression.
+For example, to add the constraint
+	2 x_1 + 3 x_2  - x_3  <= 3
+we would use the following command
+	GurobiAddConstraint(model, [ 2, 3, -1 ], "<", 3 );

 To change a parameter of the model do:
 	GurobiSetParameter(model, ParameterName, ParameterValue);
 where ParameterName is a string corresponding to the parameter, exactly as given in the Gurobi documentation.
 Parameter value must be either an integer or a double, depending on the parameter being altered.